mattias800/mzsh/README.md

     ~/.mzsh/bin/mzsh-install-deps

-This installs via Homebrew:
-- git
-- zsh-autosuggestions
-- zsh-syntax-highlighting
-- fzf
-- bat
-- eza
-- yazi
-- atuin
-- z
-- git-delta
-- htop
-- pstree
-- jq
+This command will automatically install Homebrew first if it is missing, then install packages declared in the Brewfile via Homebrew.

+Brewfile
-- gping
+- Location: ~/.mzsh/Brewfile
+- Contains taps, formulae, and casks.
+Key items:
+  - tap "isen-ng/dotnet-sdk-versions" to support multiple .NET SDK versions side-by-side
+  - cask "dotnet-sdk8" and cask "dotnet-sdk9" as examples; add/remove versions to suit your needs
+  - Common formulae used by this setup (git, fzf, eza, ripgrep, zoxide, bun, etc.)

 Notes:
-- z: initialized automatically if Homebrew’s /opt/homebrew/etc/profile.d/z.sh is present.
+- zoxide: initialized automatically at shell startup.
+- If you prefer the classic z (rupa/z), you can source Homebrew’s /opt/homebrew/etc/profile.d/z.sh in your local.zsh.
 - atuin: initialized automatically at shell startup.

-Installed as an Oh My Zsh custom plugin (cloned into $ZSH_CUSTOM/plugins):
-- zsh-interactive-cd
+zsh-interactive-cd is installed into ~/.local/share and sourced automatically (no OMZ required).

-Oh My Zsh plugins enabled by default in this config:
+Oh My Zsh plugins enabled by default in this config (via zcomet fallbacks):
-- docker, docker-compose, fzf, dotnet, dotenv, eza, gh, git, jump, z
+- docker, docker-compose, dotnet, dotenv, gh, git
-Note: These plugins expect the corresponding tools to be installed (except dotenv).
-Install whichever you use; others will simply be inactive if the tool is missing.

-- jump, z: Directory jumping helpers.
-Install the tools (jump, z) you prefer; unused plugins remain inactive.
+Note: fzf integration is provided by fzf-tab (Aloxaf/fzf-tab). eza aliases are provided in this repo.
+Directory jumping is handled by zoxide.

 ## Notes